sakey01/task-io/README.md

 # Simple To-Do List Web App

 A to-do list app where you can add, edit, delete, search, and filter tasks.
-Your tasks are stored locally so you can come back to it
+Your tasks are stored locally so you can always come back to it

 ---